 - 1. FOR each of the nominees for election as director. - 2.
-FOR the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2013. - 3.
-FOR the approval, on an advisory basis, of the compensation of our named executive officers. - 4.
-FOR the approval, on an advisory basis, of holding future stockholder advisory votes on the compensation of our named executive officers on an annual basis.
+FOR the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2014. - 3.
+FOR the approval, on an advisory basis, of the compensation of our named executive officers.

-Shares represented by a proxy as to which there is a "broker non-vote" (for example, where a broker does not have the discretionary authority to vote the shares), will be counted for purposes of determining whether there is a quorum present at the Annual Meeting.
-We believe that brokers have the authority to vote their customers' shares on the ratification of the appointment of our independent registered public accounting firm, even if their customers do not instruct their nominees how to vote on these matters, and that brokers have no authority to vote their customers' shares with respect to any other proposal unless instructed how to vote.
-If we receive a proxy card with a broker non-vote, those shares will be voted FOR the ratification of the appointment of our independent registered public accounting firm but will NOT be included as a vote with respect to the election of directors, the proposal to approve, on an advisory basis, the compensation of our named executive officers, and the proposal to approve, on an advisory basis, the holding of future stockholder advisory votes on the compensation of our named executive officers on an annual basis.
+Shares represented by a proxy as to which there is a "broker non-vote" (that is, where a broker or other nominee does not have the discretionary authority to vote the shares), will be counted for purposes of determining whether there is a quorum present at the Annual Meeting.
+We believe that brokers and other nominees have the authority to vote their customers' shares on the ratification of the appointment of our independent registered public accounting firm, even if their customers do not instruct their nominees how to vote on these matters, and that brokers have no authority to vote their customers' shares with respect to any other proposal unless instructed how to vote.
+If we receive a proxy card with a broker non-vote, those shares will be voted FOR the ratification of the appointment of our independent registered public accounting firm but will NOT be included as a vote with respect to the election of directors, and the proposal to approve, on an advisory basis, the compensation of our named executive officers.